ppizarror/mat_inverse_v2/README.md

 Initially built from <a href="https://github.com/yiran06/mat_inverse">mat_inverse</a> and <a href="https://github.com/yiran06/mat_disperse">mat_disperse</a> matlab libraries, in this new version a GUI is added, and some minimal changes to perform just the invertion of Raylegh phase velocity.

-## Licence
+## License
-This project is licenced under GPLv2 (GNU General Public License, version 2) [https://www.gnu.org/licenses/gpl-2.0.html].
+This project is licensed under GPLv2 (GNU General Public License, version 2) [https://www.gnu.org/licenses/gpl-2.0.html].

 ## Author
 Author: Pablo Pizarro, 2017.<br>